 The Health Council of Southeast Florida strives to be a leader in innovative practices to improve the health of populations.
-One way the Health Council does this is by using Community Health Workers to promote healthy behaviors.
-A Community Health Worker (CHW) is defined as a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
-This relationship allows the CHW to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.1
+One way the Health Council does this is by using Community Health Advocates to promote healthy behaviors.
+A Community Health Advocate (CHA) is defined as a frontline public health worker who is a trusted member of and/or has an unusually close understanding of the community served.
+This relationship allows the CHA to serve as a liaison/link/intermediary between health/social services and the community to facilitate access to services and improve the quality and cultural competence of service delivery.1

-Community Health Workers are used through our Ryan White program to provide medical and non-medical case management to persons living with HIV/AIDS.
+Community Health Advocates are used through our Ryan White program to provide medical and non-medical case management to persons living with HIV/AIDS.

 For more information on our Ryan White program, please contact our Community Health Advocates at 561-844-4220 x2700.